TCM Tongue Analysis vs. Blood Tests: When to Use Each

 - How AI Tongue Analysis Works: 7 Custom Vision Models Explained

 Disclaimer: This article is for educational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult your physician or qualified health provider before making health decisions.
-Tongue diagnosis is a complementary assessment tool and should not replace conventional medical diagnostics when medically indicated.
+Tongue analysis is a complementary wellness assessment tool and should not replace conventional medical diagnostics when medically indicated.